open-telemetry/opentelemetry.io/content/en/blog/2022/debug-otel-with-otel/index.md

 some request with `curl localhost:8080` to the frontend application.

 In Jaeger we still see that the traces are disconnected.
-However, when we look into one of those traces, we can see the collected request headers from nginx to
+However, when we look into one of those traces, we can see the collected request headers from NGINX to
 backend:

 ![A screenshot of the Jaeger UI showing that http.request.header.traceparent has multiple entries.](jaeger-with-request-headers.png)

 There it is!
-The trace headers (`baggage`, `traceparent`, `tracestate`) are send as multiple header fields: the nginx module added the value of each of those headers again and again, and since having multi value headers is covered by [RFC7230][], this didn't lead to an issue immediately.
+The trace headers (`baggage`, `traceparent`, `tracestate`) are send as multiple header fields: the module for NGINX added the value of each of those headers again and again, and since having multi value headers is covered by [RFC7230][], this didn't lead to an issue immediately.

-We tested the capability to correlate from nginx to a downstream service with a Java application.
+We tested the capability to correlate from NGINX to a downstream service with a Java application.
 And, without reading into the source code of the OTel Java SDK, it looks like that Java is flexible in taking a `traceparent` with multiple values, even though such format is invalid per the W3C Trace Context specification.
-So propagation from nginx to the Java service worked, while in contrast, Python (and other languages) do not provide that flexibility and propagation from nginx to the downstream service silently fails.
+So propagation from NGINX to the Java service worked, while in contrast, Python (and other languages) do not provide that flexibility and propagation from NGINX to the downstream service silently fails.

-Note, that we are not suggesting that the other languages should have the same flexibility as Java has with reading `traceparent` or vice-versa: the bug lives in the nginx module and we need to fix that.
+Note, that we are not suggesting that the other languages should have the same flexibility as Java has with reading `traceparent` or vice-versa: the bug lives in the NGINX module and we need to fix that.

 ### The fix

-To fix our problem we [added some checks to the nginx module][], that make sure that the trace headers are only set once.
+To fix our problem we [added some checks to the module for NGINX][], that make sure that the trace headers are only set once.

 This fix is contained in the [v1.0.1 release of the otel-webserver-module][].
-This means you can update the `Dockerfile` to install the nginx module like the
+This means you can update the `Dockerfile` to install the NGINX module like the
 following:

 ```Dockerfile